Certified in Management

 CIM membership as a general member is recommended before beginning the program.
 If you apply for CIM membership prior to starting the program, you will have all transfer credit fees waived when applying for your C.I.M. designation.

-Since all of the CMP courses are also a part of Extension’s Management Development Certificate program, students who complete the CMP courses are able to obtain a credential from the University of Alberta at the same time as they work toward their professional designation.
+The CMP courses are also a part of Online Learning & Continuing Education’s, Management Development Certificate program, students who complete the CMP courses are able to obtain a credential from the University of Alberta at the same time as they work toward their professional designation.
 In addition, students holding an undergraduate degree may use the completion of CMP courses toward a Chartered Manager (C. Mgr.) designation.

 Bursaries and funding opportunities